bradjenn/cards-against-humanity/README.md

     $ npm install

+### Deployment
+Heroku is setup to deploy whenever the master branch has been updated.

 ### Is this legal?
 Yes i think so.
 [Cards Against Humanity](https://cardsagainsthumanity.com/) is distributed under a [Creative Commons BY-NC-SA 2.0 license](https://creativecommons.org/licenses/by-nc-sa/2.0/).